BILH Launches Patient Demographic Initiative to Advance Health Equity

 Organization Will Consistently Capture Patient Demographic Data, Including Race, Ethnicity and Language, To Ensure Equitable, Culturally Competent Care

-Cambridge, Mass. – As part of its ongoing commitment to foster an organizational culture that embraces diversity, equity and inclusion, Beth Israel Lahey Health (BILH) has launched a new initiative to more consistently request patient diversity demographics, including gender, race, ethnicity, and language.
+Cambridge, MA – As part of its ongoing commitment to foster an organizational culture that embraces diversity, equity and inclusion, Beth Israel Lahey Health (BILH) has launched a new initiative to more consistently request patient diversity demographics, including gender, race, ethnicity, and language.
 These data are foundational to understanding and addressing health disparities and foster equitable, culturally competent care.